 John Wilson, RNR A site which started as research into the RNR career of John Wilson, DSC, who served in both WW1 and WW2, has developed into a major resource on the Royal Naval Reserve, in particular the campaign in Norway 1940 and on all trawlers lost 1939-45

-Trawlers at War A site which started as the diary of the WW2 experiences of Signalman Brooks, RNVR covering his training first at HMS Collingwood and later anti-submarine training at HMS Western Isles, together with brief descriptions of the vessels in which he served including HMT Southcoates, HMS Tranquil, HMS Stronsay, HMT Fairy Knowe, HMS Ephratah, HMS Windermere and HMS Celia with several transit postings to HMS Europa.
+Hostilities Only A site which started as the diary of the WW2 experiences of Signalman Brooks, RNVR covering his training first at HMS Collingwood and later anti-submarine training at HMS Western Isles, together with brief descriptions of the vessels in which he served including HMT Southcoates, HMS Tranquil, HMS Stronsay, HMT Fairy Knowe, HMS Ephratah, HMS Windermere and HMS Celia with several transit postings to HMS Europa.

 The Medusa Trust The Trust exists to preserve HDML 1387 (post-ww2 renamed HMS Medusa) for future generations.
 As well as this single vessel, which is part way through a refit, the Trust maintains an extensive archive of documents, photographs and records of all the 480 HDMLs and their crews, many of whom were RNPS personnel.